Best Wine Regions in the USA

 Spain upholds its reputation for any traveler arriving to experience its famous wines.
 Spain has wine regions dotted across the country in every region.
 The diverse landscape varies from coastal Mediterranean climate to northern mountainous regions, leading to many types of grapes produced across the country.

 The top wine regions in Spain are Rioja, Cava, Catalunya, and Valdeorras.
-In fact, Spain’s wines are so distinct to the regions that the actual region has become a household name across the world like Cava and Rioja.
+In fact, Spain’s wines are so distinct from the regions that the actual region has become a household name across the world like Cava and Rioja.

 Travel to Spain via charter jet to visit the major wine regions around the world.
 La Rioja Logrono Agoncillo Airport is the local airport for Rioja wine country.